ansible/ansible/docs/docsite/rst/dev_guide/migrating_roles.rst

 This creates the collection directory structure.

-2. Copy the standalone role directory into the :file:`roles/` subdirectory of the collection.
+3. Copy the standalone role directory into the :file:`roles/` subdirectory of the collection.
 Roles in collections cannot have hyphens in the role name.
 Rename any such roles to use underscores instead.

 .. code-block:: bash

   $ mkdir mynamespace/mycollection/roles/my_role/
   $ cp -r /path/to/standalone/role/mynamespace/my_role/\* mynamespace/mycollection/roles/my_role/

+4. Update ``galaxy.yml`` to include any role dependencies.

-3. Update the collection README.md file to add links to any role README.md files.
+5. Update the collection README.md file to add links to any role README.md files.

 .. _complex_roles_in_collections: